 The RadWagon 4 has a smooth, stable, and damp ride quality typical of long, heavy cargo-style e-bikes.
 While it isn't exactly nimble, it handles predictably with a calm and steady feel.
 The low frame makes it easy to get on and off the bike, and the handlebar and seatpost offer loads of adjustment to suit a wide range of user heights and preferences.
 It also comes loaded with useful features that help to enhance the rider experience.

-Weighing in at 76.2 lbs and with a total bike length of 78.7 inches, the RadWagon 4 qualifies as being both heavy and long.
-These factors directly influence the bike's handling characteristics, giving it excellent stability at speed and a smooth, steady feel through long and medium radius turns.
+Weighing in at 76.2 pounds and with a total bike length of 78.7 inches, the RadWagon 4 qualifies as being both heavy and long.
+These factors directly influence the bike's handling characteristics, giving it excellent stability at speed and a smooth, steady feel through long and medium-radius turns.
 It doesn't exactly have the shortest turning radius, and it can feel a bit bulky and sluggish at lower speeds and in tighter spots.
 Its handling isn't exactly razor-sharp, but it's comfortable and predictable, just a bit more relaxed.
-The 22-inch wheels and custom 3-inch wide high volume tires do a great job of dampening the ride and smoothing out bumps and cracks in the road, and the Tektro Aries mechanical disc brakes with 180mm rotors do a fine job of slowing and stopping this heavyweight bike.
-The Shimano Tourney 7-speed drivetrain is reliable and ours gave us no complaints during testing.
+The 22-inch wheels and custom 3-inch wide high-volume tires do a great job of dampening the ride and smoothing out bumps and cracks in the road, and the smaller diameter theoretically helps to keep the center of gravity lower, particularly when the bike is loaded with cargo, which should make it easier to handle.
+The Tektro Aries mechanical disc brakes with 180mm rotors do a respectable job of slowing and stopping this heavyweight bike, and the Shimano Tourney 7-speed drivetrain is reliable, and ours gave us no complaints during testing.

 With 22-inch wheels and a low-slung frame, the RadWagon 4 has a 23.6-inch standover height making it relatively easy to step on and off the bike.
 The frame is designed to fit riders between 5'1" - 6'4" in height with a telescoping seatpost that provides a huge range of seat height adjustment.
-The bike also features an adjustable stem that allows the rider to quickly and easily raise, lower, and rotate the handlebar into the desired position.
+The bike also features an adjustable stem that allows the rider to raise, lower, and rotate the handlebar into the desired position with relative ease.
 The seated position is upright and casual, similar to that of a beach cruiser, with a relatively short reach.
-Ergonomic rubber grips are also a nice touch and make for a nice place to rest the hands while riding.
-We found the mid-sized padded seat to be quite comfortable, but those seeking more support may be inclined to swap it out for a larger one.
-This sturdy bike has a total weight capacity of 350 lbs, and up to 120 of those pounds can be carried on the rear cargo rack.
+Ergonomic rubber grips are also a nice touch and a place to rest the hands while riding and we found the mid-sized padded seat plenty comfortable.
+This sturdy bike has a total weight capacity of 350 pounds, and up to 120 of those pounds can be carried on the rear cargo rack.

-Boasting a 672Wh battery, it came as no surprise that the RadWagon 4 performed well in our distance range test.
+Boasting a 672-watt-hour battery, it came as no surprise that the RadWagon 4 performed quite well in our distance range test.
 During our standardized throttle-only test, we rode for 26.38 miles with 1,450 vertical feet of elevation gain/loss on our rolling test course.
-This test took and hour and 31 minutes to complete, giving us an impressive average speed of 17.3 mph.
-Since this test was performed using only the bike's power with no pedaling input from the rider, we feel this is the low-end of the RadWagon's range potential.
-On flatter terrain or while using pedal-assistance, we have no doubt you could ride farther than we did during our test.
+This test took an hour and 31 minutes to complete, giving us an impressive average speed of 17.3 mph.
+Since this test was performed using only the bike's power with no pedaling input from the rider, we feel this is the low end of the RadWagon's range potential.
+On flatter terrain or while using pedal assistance, we have no doubt you could ride farther than we did during our test.

 With a 750W geared hub motor, the RadWagon 4 is not short on power.
 This Class 2 model accelerates quickly, holds speed well up gradual hills, and easily gets up to its top throttle and pedal-assist speed of 20 mph.
 The 5 levels of pedal assistance provide a great range of support and top speeds to complement your pedaling effort and suit your preferences.

-Using the throttle, the RadWagon 4 has no problem starting from a complete stop and it accelerates quickly thanks to its 750W geared hub motor.
+Using the throttle, the RadWagon 4 has no problem starting from a complete stop, and it accelerates quickly thanks to its 750W geared hub motor.
 Geared hub motors, as opposed to "brushless" hub motors, are claimed to have more torque and less drag which should theoretically make them more efficient and handle inclines better.
-We won't disagree, as the RadWagon was quick to get up to its top throttle speed of 20 mph (actually closer to 22 mph according to our GPS cycling computer) and it held speed well up the gradual hills of our range test course.
+We won't disagree, as the RadWagon was quick to get up to its top throttle speed of 20 mph and it held speed well up the gradual hills of our range test course.
 In fact, it maintained an average speed of 17.3 mph during the range test with 1,450 feet of elevation gain over 26.38 miles.
 Unlike some other bikes we've tested, the RadWagon's throttle output is the same all the time and doesn't correspond to the chosen pedal assist setting.
 Instead, the rider can modulate the power of the throttle by how far it is twisted.

 The RadWagon 4 comes equipped with Rad Power's own LCD display and handlebar-mounted controls.
-The controls have decent ergonomics and their use is straightforward and intuitive and the display clearly shows all of your relevant ride info at a glance.
-We feel it is among the best interfaces of all the models we've tested.
+The controls have decent ergonomics, their use is straightforward and intuitive, and the display clearly shows all of your relevant ride info at a glance.
 Charging the battery is also relatively standard, and it can be removed for security purposes or charging off the bike.

 The 672Wh battery pack is attached to the downtube of the frame.
 Using the included keys, you can lock the battery to the frame in either the on or off position, or unlock it for removal for security or charging purposes.
 The charging port is located on the side of the battery pack hidden under a small rubber cover to keep water, dust, and debris out.
 Connecting the included smart charger is straightforward, and Rad Power claims a charging time of up to 7 hours for a fully depleted battery.

-While it is certainly somewhat involved, completing the remaining assembly of the RadWagon 4 is relatively straightforward and can easily be completed at home.
+While it is certainly somewhat involved, completing the remaining assembly of the RadWagon 4 is relatively straightforward and can be completed at home.
 This bike comes mostly assembled with a handful of steps remaining to get it ready to ride.
-The size and weight of the RadWagon present the biggest challenges, so it is important to enlist the help of another person when moving the boxed bike and removing it from the box.
-Once out of the box, following the detailed printed instructions (and/or the instructional videos on the website) and using the included tools makes the process reasonably easy, but still a little time-consuming.
+The size and weight of the RadWagon present the biggest challenge, so you will likely want to enlist the help of another person when moving the boxed bike and removing it from the box.
+Once out of the box, following the detailed printed instructions (and/or the instructional videos on the website) and using the included tools makes the process easy enough, but still a little time-consuming.
 If you are unsure of your ability to finish the assembly, we'd suggest bringing the boxed bike to a bike shop to complete it for you.

-Weighing in at just over 76 lbs, the RadWagon 4 is definitely on the heavier side of the e-bike spectrum.
+Weighing in at just over 76 lbs, the RadWagon 4 is fairly heavy.
 Due to its length, it also comes in a slightly oversized bike box.
 Once out of the box, remove all of the protective packing materials and follow the detailed step-by-step instructions in the user manual.
 Rad Power has laid out the assembly process in the order that makes the most sense and causes the fewest headaches.
 They have also included a zippered tool kit that includes all of the tools needed to complete the process.
 It is helpful to have a smartphone, tablet, or computer on hand, as the instructions direct you to some short assembly videos for several of the steps.
 The remaining assembly includes installing the stem and handlebar, attaching the kickstand, installing the front fender, front wheel, headlight, "deflopilator", and pedals, then making adjustments for comfort and safety.
 In total, it took us right around an hour to complete the process.